unskript/Awesome-CloudOps-Automation/AWS/legos/aws_get_sts_caller_identity/README.md

         handle: Object of type unSkript AWS Connector.

 ## Lego Input
-This Lego did't take any input.
+This Lego take one input handle.

 ## Lego Output
 Here is a sample output.